drkitty/docs-and-specs/processor.md

 - semi-authoritative, but not specs

 ### [AMD Developer Guides, Manuals & ISA Documents](http://developer.amd.com/resources/documentation-articles/developer-guides-manuals/)
-- architecture and programming guides for AMD64
+- architecture and programming guides for AMD64 and various other architectures
 - various other things
 - semi-authoritative, but not specs